Substitute Resident Assistant Job Description

 The SubRA is responsible for office functions, administrating, and participating as a team member within their residence hall.
 The SubRA is responsible for performing a variety of front desk, clerical, and customer service functions.

 The description of duties, which follows, provides a general outline of the responsibilities of Substitute Resident Assistant.
 The SubRA is assigned to one of the University residence halls.
 Specific duties assigned vary depending on the needs of the residence hall and student population.

 - Assists with getting to know the students of the assigned residence hall.

-- Creates video messages for the Internet, digital signage, and social media.
+- Creates video messages for digital signage, and social media.